 Several financial aid options exist for students wishing to pursue an MBA at the Smith School.
-There are many fellowships, scholarships and assistantship opportunities as well as need-based awards and private loans.
+For our Part Time MBA students, we offer merit-based scholarship, Double Terp Benefits, and student loans.

 US Military Members and Veterans

 The University of Maryland has a Veterans Program Office to assist military service members and veterans in their educational pursuits.
 Scholarship and VA benefit information can be found online.